 Go around the property and see the various top views of the city.
 At some angle, you can see the vast spread of the city.
-Another angle you see the Falaknuma station and you can see the trains crawling through the city.
+From another angle, you see the Falaknuma station and you can see the trains crawling through the city.
 And from yet another, you see the rocky beds of Hyderabad.
 At the Sunset, the sun plays with the landscape and it is just lovely there.

 Enjoy the Music on Hill Top